nanoandrew4/kubernetes-cluster/README.md

  ```

 As you can see above, you can also configure IP address, memory and CPU in the servers array.

+## Connecting to the VMs

+To ssh into each VM, simply run vagrant ssh and the VM name, for example: `vagrant ssh k8s-head`

 ## Clean-up